 I took a biggish break after all that crazy writing, and used part of it to edit a marvellous anthology on the subject of motherhood.
 It's a terrific collection, with contributors like Manju Kapur and Shashi Deshpande and Urvashi Butalia, and tackles unusual aspects of motherhood that often escape the general discourse so I do hope you'll get a copy - all profits will go to Save the Children India.

-On my own writing, something's emerging at last: a sort of binary narrative part-historical, part-contemporary story about two kidnapped 18-year-olds who never come home - one lives in contemporary Delhi and the other in Kanpur (Cawnpore!) of 1857.
-If that sounds terribly complicated, well it's meant to be as I thought I owed it to myself to take on something a bit more complex having come back to writing after a long-ish break.
-It's at second draft stage so publication in 2014, hopefully.
+On my own writing, my new novel is ready at last: it uses a binary narrative, part-historical, part-contemporary, and tells the story of two kidnapped 18-year-olds who never come home - one lives in contemporary Delhi and the other in Kanpur (Cawnpore!) of 1857.
+It explores the idea of Stockholm Syndrome whereby someone falls in love with their captor but it's really about the grief of a girl at her sister's death.
+Now, if all that sounds terribly complicated, well it's meant to be as I thought I owed it to myself to take on something a bit more complex having come back to writing after a long-ish break.

 PS.
 Oh, I should also say that there are pictures of me (under the 'Home' button on the top of this page) that you can use with my permission.
 WARNING: The studio photographer, Saurabh Dua, is the most talented man I know who works with smoke and mirrors and I look nothing like that face-to-face, alas.